Can a Collection Agency Charge More Than What I Originally Owed?

-Chances are good that they’ll provide you with a document outlining all of the fees and interest charges that caused your debt to almost quadruple.
+However, once they've provided you with a document outlining all of the fees and interest charges that caused your debt to continue swelling, post-charge-off, the ball is back in your court.
 Which leads to the next question: are those fees and interest charges legal?

 Unfortunately, yes, they are.